Alberto Lora

-Alberto Lora Ramos (born 25 March 1987) is a Spanish footballer who plays as a right-back for Marino de Luanco.
+Alberto Lora Ramos (born 25 March 1987) is a Spanish professional footballer who plays as a right-back for Marino de Luanco.

-He spent most of his professional career with Sporting de Gijón, playing 267 matches across all competitions after signing in 2006.
+He spent most of his career with Sporting de Gijón, playing 267 matches across all competitions after signing in 2006.

 Club career

 Sporting Gijón

 Lora was born in Móstoles, Community of Madrid.
 A Real Madrid trainee, he served as co-captain for the Juvenil team in the 2005–06 season alongside Javier Velayos, and played 33 games as the club won the Champions Cup of the category.
 He started his career as a midfielder.

 The following summer, Lora signed for Sporting de Gijón.
 Mainly registered with their reserves, he played once with the main squad during the 2007–08 campaign (a 0–1 home loss against RC Celta de Vigo), as the Asturians eventually returned from Segunda División after ten years.

 In 2009–10, due to longtime starter Rafel Sastre's age, Lora was successfully converted into a right-back.
 He ended up as the undisputed first choice in that position, playing nearly 2,800 minutes as Sporting avoided La Liga relegation as 15th.
 The following season, his individual numbers were even better – he was the player with more minutes in the squad, leading the following player by nearly 700 minutes – as the team's final position.

 On 25 March 2012, the day of his 25th birthday, Lora scored his first goal as a professional, in the last-minute to earn his side a point against Athletic Bilbao, in a 1–1 away draw.
 He rarely missed a match from 2012 to 2016, with the latter campaign being spent in the top flight.

 Lora announced his departure from Sporting on 12 June 2018, after 12 years at the El Molinón.